RSP531/Good_Cat-Dog/README.md

 An Android/iOS Application to sift through Cat & Dog images with the option of adding an image to the favorites list.

-- This React Native application was created in 2-days.
-React Native
+- This React Native application was created in 2-days
+- React Native was learned over the course of the project

 ## What does the app do?